MattKuhn123/MattKuhn123.github.io/_posts/2025-10-27-maps-of-meaning.markdown

 You can create your own class that implements `Map`, and beef it up however you like.

-I recommend creating abstract `MapWrapper` class that wraps around your normal `Map`.
+You could create an abstract `MapWrapper` class that wraps around your normal `Map`.
 Then, you can make DTOs and Domain Objects that extend from MapWrapper, and include getters and setters to model the structure of the data.

 ``` java
 public abstract class MapWrapper implements Map<String, Object> {